CodeYourFuture/GitHomeworkFixErrors/homework.md

 What does it mean to "Commit your changes"?

-When you push changes, you send the committed changes in your local repository to the remote repository on GitHub.
+You save your changes to the local repository.

 ## Question 16